Commutators of random matrices from the unitary and orthogonal groups: Results

-Propositions 5 and 6 imply that, both for $CO(N)$ and $CU(N)$ the average commutator is $\frac{1}{N^2}$ times the identity matrix, as already known \cite{magee1,magee2,magee3}.
+Propositions 3 and 4 imply that, both for $CO(N)$ and $CU(N)$ we have $\langle C_{ij}\rangle=\frac{\delta_{ij}}{N^2}$, so the average commutator is the identity matrix divided by $N^2$, as already known \cite{magee1,magee2,magee3}.
 Other examples of averages involving matrix elements are given in the text.